inform-us/requirements_specifications/informus/rules/Delirium.md

 **[A] CAM-ICU Percentage Completion This Shift - Front Tile**
 - This is a real time (cumulative) percentage that should head towards 100% by close of the current shift
 - With each 'refresh' you are looking at the period from start of the shift to the current time
-- Includes all patients in the current shift
+- Includes all patients present on the unit during the current shift (including discharged patients who were present during this shift)
 - Numerator = number of patients who have a documented RASS score of -3 to +4 at any point this shift, who have had at least one CAM-ICU score documented since the beginning of this shift
-- Denominator = number of patients who have a documented RASS score of -3 to +4 at any point durng this shift
+- Denominator = number of patients who have a documented RASS score of -3 to +4 at any point during this shift
 - Calculation: (numerator / denominator)*100 represented as percentage
+  *note this excludes patients with a CAM-ICU score, but no RASS score documented or a RASS score of < -3.*

 NOTE:
 - there are no need for epochs for this calcualtion
 - the denominator can potentially be a bigger number than the current number of patients occupying the ICU beds (allowing for admissions / discharges), hence representing this as percentage and not a fraction